Walking Pages

 Whatever your walking ability or interest, this event offers walks that will tempt you out to discover beautiful coastal and nearby countryside.
 Bring the children and join the smugglers walk or immerse yourself walking among the fascinating military fortifications.
 A few special guided walks cost a modest £2.
 A voluntary contribution is appreciated for all other walks.

-Wales Valleys Walking Festival - cancelled 2023
+Wales Valleys Walking Festival - Unconfirmed for 2025

 Wales Valleys Walking FestivalIf you like walking, then the South Wales Valleys are definitely for you.
 The festival organisers say they can’t guarantee the weather, but are sure you’ll have a wonderful time with the walk guides; listening to their fascinating facts or simply taking in a stunning view or two.